Oral Care: Taking Care of Your Child's Dental Health

 Regulate the amount of cariostatic food

-Cariostatic foods do not worsen or improve the health of your mouth.
+Cariostatic foods do not worsen or enhance the health of your mouth.
 They work to neutralise the acids in your mouth and do not contribute to enamel demineralisation.
 These include milk, cheese and nuts.

-Eat more anti-cariogenic foods
+Eat anti-cariogenic foods

 Anti-cariogenic foods protect your teeth from tooth decay.
 Food from this group does not contribute to any acid formation in the oral cavity and cushions your tooth enamel against the effects of cariogenic foods.